MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/storage-explorer-troubleshooting.md

 ### Find SSL certificates

-If you don't have a copy of the self-signed certificates, talk to your IT admin for help.
+If you don't have a copy of the self-signed certificates, ask your IT admin for help.

 Follow these steps to find them: